 Talcum Powder Lawsuit

 Since 1971, more than 20 studies have linked talc powder to ovarian cancer.
-In 2003, an analysis of 16 of these studies found that women using talcum powder were 33% more likely to develop ovarian cancer.
+In 2003, an analysis of 16 of these studies found that women using talcum powder were 33 percent more likely to develop ovarian cancer.

-Johnson & Johnson, producer of popular talc-based powders like Baby Powder and Shower-to-Shower, allegedly knew about the ovarian cancer risk since at least 1982, but failed to warn consumers of the dangers.
-As a result, more than 1,000 women have filed suit against Johnson & Johnson in recent years.
+Johnson & Johnson, producer of popular talc-based powders like Baby Powder and Shower-to-Shower, allegedly knew about the ovarian cancer risk since at least 1971, but failed to warn consumers of the dangers.
+As a result, thousands of women have filed talc lawsuits against Johnson & Johnson.

-If you or someone you know developed ovarian cancer after using talcum or baby powder, our attorneys would like to speak with you.
-You may be entitled to compensation.
-For more information, contact us today for a free consultation.
+If you or someone you know developed ovarian cancer or mesothelioma after using talcum powder, our attorneys would like to speak with you.
+For more information, contact us today for a free, no-obligation legal consultation.

 Talc, the softest mineral known to man, has been the main component of baby powder and other cosmetic products for decades.
 Talcum powder reduces friction and absorbs moisture.
 Combined with its natural softness, these traits make it an ideal component in facial and body powders.